 - Cover coughs and sneezes

 An Executive Order was declared on January 13, 2021 by Governor Greg Gianforte to declare that a state of emergency exists in Montana due to the global outbreak of COVID-19.
-A new Directive, Executive Order 2-2021, continues to mandate masks statewide and encourages all businesses to adhere to CDC health guidelines for preventing the spread of COVID-19.
+February 12 a new Directive Implementing Executive Order 2-2021 took affect.
+Phased approach to reopening Montana is no longer in place.
+The statewide mask mandate has been lifted but Montanans and visitors are encouraged to wear masks and should follow the best industry practices when visiting businesses to slow the spread of COVID-19.
+However, the local and county health guidelines take precedence to the statewide regulations so please visit your county health links for current information.
 You can read the Declaration, the Directive and the Implementation here.

 When you decide to travel, whether it is in the near future or you're waiting until next year, Southwest Montana will be here - nestled between Glacier and Yellowstone National Parks when you are ready.